Cosmic785/Cosmic-AI/README.md

 # Cosmic AI V34.1 🚀

-**Your local, private AI — now smarter with profiles, prompts, and multi-model**
+**Your local, private AI — now fixed, with light theme back**

 [Live Demo](https://cosmic785.github.io/my-local-ai/) · [Report a Bug](https://github.com/cosmic785/my-local-ai/issues) · [Discord](your-discord-link)

 Cosmic AI runs entirely in your browser.
 No data leaves your machine.
-V34.1 adds full customization and a smarter backend.

-### ✨ What’s New in V34.1
+### ✅ Fixed in V34.1

+- **GUI Alignment**: Spacing/overlapping UI from V34.1 is now fixed
+- **Light Theme**: Rebuilt and Not ADDED.
+Dark/Light toggle works properly

+### ✨ Features

-- **Smarter AI**: Improved response quality and speed under the hood
+- **Smarter AI**: Improved response quality and speed
-- **Change Name Button**: Sidebar button to update your display name anytime
+- **Change Name Button**: Update your display name anytime
-- **Custom Avatar**: Upload your profile picture via "Change Avatar"
+- **Custom Avatar**: Upload your profile picture
 - **Custom System Prompts**: Control AI behavior and personality
-- **Multiple Model Support**: Switch between local models in settings
+- **Multiple Model Support**: Switch between local models
+- **Dark/Light Theme**: Toggle in settings — both themes now stable
 - **100% Local & Private**: No API keys, no tracking, everything saves to your browser

-### 🐛 Known Issues V34.1

-- **GUI Alignment**: Some UI elements are misaligned/overlapping.
-Visual only — doesn’t affect functionality.
-Fix planned for V34.2
-- **Light Theme Removed**: Light mode was pulled from V34.1.
-The theme wasn’t doing good and introduced a bug this update.
-Light theme is being rebuilt and will return in V34.2

 ### ⚠️ Usage Rules

-Cosmic AI is free, open source, and runs locally.
-To keep it that way:
+**We are the official Cosmic AI.
+Do not use fake or modded versions.**

-1. **No modding or hacking the app**: Don’t edit the HTML/JS to bypass stuff, inject code, or exploit it.
-Don’t hack the HTML.
-If you find a security issue, report it responsibly via GitHub Issues
+1. **No modding or hacking the app**: Don’t edit the HTML/JS to bypass stuff, inject code, or exploit it. **Don’t hack the HTML**
 2. **Don’t redistribute malicious builds**: Forking is fine, but don’t share versions with malware/trackers
 3. **No commercial abuse**: Personal use = free forever.
-If you want to white-label or sell it, contact me first
+Contact me for commercial use
 4. **Report bugs properly**: Use the `Report a Bug` button.
 Don’t break things then ask for help
 5. **Respect the license**: MIT — give credit if you fork

-Basically: don’t be a jerk.
 Breaking the app hurts everyone using it.

-⚠️ REPORT A BUG RULES ⚠️

-**READ BEFORE SUBMITTING:**

-1. **Test on the official version first**: https://cosmic785.github.io/my-local-ai/
-2. **No modding or hacking the app**: Don’t edit the HTML/JS, inject code, or exploit bugs.
-Don’t hack the HTML.
-3. **No fake reports from modified builds**: If you changed the code, revert it first.
-We don’t debug modded versions.
-4. **Check for duplicates**: Search existing issues before posting.

-**Breaking the app isn’t a bug report.** Find a real bug?
-Report it properly and we’ll fix it.

-Hack the app instead of reporting = no support + ban.

-Thanks for keeping Cosmic AI safe for everyone.

 ### 🗺️ Roadmap

-- [x] Changeable username
-- [x] Custom avatar upload
-- [x] Custom system prompts
-- [x] Multiple model support
-- [x] Smarter backend responses
-- [ ] GUI spacing/alignment fix — V34.2
+- [x] GUI spacing/alignment fix — V34.1
-- [ ] Light theme rebuild — V34.2
+- [x] Light theme rebuild — V34.1
 - [ ] Chat history export/import
 - [ ] Voice input/output
 - [ ] PWA install

-### ⚙️ Using V34.1

-**Change Name**: Click "Change Name" in the left sidebar **Change Avatar**: Click "Change Avatar" and upload JPG/PNG **System Prompt**: Settings → add your custom instructions **Switch Models**: Dropdown in settings if multiple models detected

 ### 📄 License

 MIT © 2026 cosmic785

 ---
 **We are the official Cosmic AI.**
 **Do not go to fake or modded versions.** Only use: https://cosmic785.github.io/my-local-ai/

-Modded builds are not supported, may be unsafe, and violate usage rules.
-No modding or hacking the app.
-Don’t hack the HTML.
+*Your data, your machine, your rules.
+Don’t hack the HTML.*